icis4/yat/trunk/YAT/!-Doc.User/YAT Release Notes.txt

 ----------------------------------------------------------------------------------------------------

 New:
-- USB Ser/HID now takes the HID usage page and ID into account, allowing working with devices that implement multiple usages (e.g. a standard interface and a firmware upgrade interface) (bug #480).
-- Support for concurrent sending, i.e. multiple commands can be active simultaneously (feat. #387).
-  Useful e.g. for sending a text command while a repeating text command is already ongoing.
-  Can be enabled at [Terminal > Settings... > Advanced... > Send > Allow concurrent sending].
 - Text terminals: Option to glue characters of a line together, enabled by default, resulting in fewer line breaks when sending and receiving in full-duplex (related to feat. #19 and bug #176).
 - Text terminals: Option to wait for response, resulting in request and response being displayed